ec-jrc/lisflood-usecases/README.md

 ## Use case 2: Po River, Italy <a id="usecase2"></a>

 ### Short description
 The second use case is located in North Italy, in the Po River Basin.
 Its source is at Monte Viso in Piemonte (Italy) at about 3,700 m; from there it flows 652 km eastwards till it flows into the Adriatic Sea close to Venice.
 The whole basin covers about 74,000 km², of which 70,000 km² are on Italian territory, and the remaining are shared between France and Switzerland.
-The average annual discharge at the river mouth is about 1,540 m³/s, whereas the maximum is about double of that.

 ![](doc/PoRiver.png)